gotpop/gotpop-system/README.md

 ## Publishing

-The main package is published to **GitHub Packages** for private distribution:
+The main package is published to **GitHub Packages** as a public package:

 ### Manual Publishing